33. Bella Bella to Port Hardy

 June 4, 2018

-This trip has helped me put things in perspective, time-wise.
+This trip has helped me put things in perspective, timewise.
 A recent World Wildlife Fund study indicated that by about 2050, due to acidification and rising ocean temperatures, all coral will be gone.
 That’s 25% of all animal life in the seas.
 A lot of the shellfish that you find along this coast will be corroded away too.
 In just over 30 years from now.
-33 years ago I was walking up those stairs on Egg Island that are now falling down.
-In the same time it took those stairs to deteriorate, corals will have corroded away.
+33 years ago, I was walking up those stairs on Egg Island that are now falling down.
+During the same time it took those stairs to deteriorate, corals will have corroded away.
 It’s too late to change that.
 With the amount of CO2 already in the atmosphere and oceans, and global emissions still rising, those extinctions are already baked in.
 By then I’ll probably be long gone.
 I’m not sure I would want to still be here.
 Despite this, we are still hunting for more oil, gas and coal and still burning increasing amounts of it.
 It’s appalling.

 The other thing of note is how lucky I am to have time and space to be stressed out about this.
 If you have to worry about what to eat next, or have a job, kids and a mortgage to pay, you really don’t have a lot of energy left over to think about the planet and future generations of people and other critters.